 At Illinois Wesleyan University, meaningful and systematic student learning assessment is supported by the Assessment Committee.
 The Assessment Committee focuses on assisting with the assessment process at the program level (as opposed to the level of individual classes), helping each academic unit create an environment in which assessment of student learning is done thoughtfully, thoroughly, and regularly.
 Additionally, the Assessment Committee gathers student learning assessment information for internal review, as well as review by external agencies.

 Use these links to review the Guidelines for the Assessment of Student Learning or the Assessment Calendar.
-Please direct inquiries about student learning assessment at Illinois Wesleyan to Mike Theune, current chair of the Assessment Committee, at email@example.com.
+Please direct inquiries about student learning assessment at IWU to Mike Theune, the current chair of the Assessment Committee, at email@example.com.